top of page

 It implies a deliberate attempt to elude or dodge a particular situation, responsibility, or person.
 When someone evades, they actively seek ways to sidestep or bypass obstacles, challenges, or even legal consequences.
 This verb can be applied to various scenarios, such as evading capture or detection by authorities, evading difficult questions or topics in a conversation, or evading a moral or ethical duty.
 Evading requires quick thinking, adaptability, and a willingness to outsmart or outmaneuver others to maintain one's advantage or freedom.
 However, while evasion can provide temporary relief, it often carries negative connotations and can lead to further complications or consequences if discovered.

-Example sentences of evade
+Example sentences containing evade

 1. Don't evade the question; give me a straight answer.